 Although only 26 years old, soprano Elbenita Kajtazi, a native of Mitrovica, Kosovo, has already performed in some of Europe’s most important opera houses.
 In March of 2018, she won the Audience Prize and the 3rd prize at the first ever Glyndebourne Opera Cup.
 She adds these distinctions to the past prizes she has won, such as the first prize of the Riccardo Zandonai Competition and the first prize in the Spiros Argiris Sarzana Festival Competition in Italy, 2014.

-Within just four years, Elbenita Kajtazi has gone from being one of the youngest members of the Young Artists program at the Deutsche Oper Berlin, to becoming a member of the Aalto-Musiktheater in Essen, to joining the ensemble of the Hamburg State Opera in the current 2018/19 season, with commitments for leading roles.
-She also appears this season as Sophie in Der Rosenkavalier at the Teatro Municipal de Santiago, sings Gretel in Hänsel und Gretel in Essen, and continues her ongoing relationship with the Deutsche Oper Berlin as Pamina in Die Zauberflöte and various guest roles.
+Within just four years, Elbenita Kajtazi has gone from being one of the youngest members of the Young Artists program at the Deutsche Oper Berlin, to becoming a member of the Aalto-Musiktheater in Essen, to joining the ensemble of the Hamburg State Opera in the 2018/19 season, with commitments for leading roles.
+In the same season, she appeared as Sophie in Der Rosenkavalier at the Teatro Municipal de Santiago, sang Gretel in Hänsel und Gretel in Essen, and continued her ongoing relationship with the Deutsche Oper Berlin as Pamina in Die Zauberflöte and various guest roles.
+In the 2019/20 season, Kajtazi will return to Hamburg, singing the roles of Adina in L’elisir d’amore, Susanna in Le nozze di Figaro, Gretel and Nannetta in Falstaff.
+She will also make house debuts at the Opéra National de Bordeaux as Violetta in La Traviata and at the Glyndebourne Festival as Adina.

 Additionally, the soprano has taken part in concert performances of the Berlin Philharmonic as Kätchen in Massenet’s Werther and First Shepherdess in Meyerbeer’s Dinorah.
 In October of 2015, Kajtazi was heard as Bianca in La Rondine with the Bayerischer Rundfunk Orchester, performing in the Prinzregententheater Munich.
 In the Autumn of 2016, she sang concerts of Pulcinella as well as Musetta in Scènes de la vie de bohème, both at the Grand Théâtre de Genève.